brownerd/coderbyte/readme.md

 Furthermore, I wanted to try out other solutions, make notes and use Google WebDev Tools.
 Also, I hate how can't see all the challenges quickly.

-So, I copied all of the Challenges to this Repo.
+So, I copied all of the Easy challenges to this Repo.
+I will get around to the Medium and Hard challenges later.

-Check out the [Start](https://github.com/brownerd/coderbyte/tree/start) Branch to get all of the **uncompleted challenges**.

-Doing all I can to learn JS

-### Solution Resources
+## Solution Resources
+If you are looking for the solutions to these challenges, you can check these resources below:
 - [leaena/coderbyte](https://github.com/leaena/coderbyte)
 - [ZLester/Coderbyte-Solutions](https://github.com/ZLester/Coderbyte-Solutions)

+## Manage progess
+Check off the challenges as you complete them.
+Example:

+1. [x] **First Reverse** - For this challenge you will be reversing a string.

 ## Easy

-1. [x] **First Reverse** - For this challenge you will be reversing a string.
+1. [ ] **First Reverse** - For this challenge you will be reversing a string.
 1. [ ] **First Factorial** - For this challenge you will be determining the factorial for a given number.
 1. [ ] **Longest Word** - For this challenge you will be determining the largest word in a string.
 1. [ ] **Letter Changes** - For this challenge you will be manipulating characters in a string based off their positions in the alphabet.